 An impromptu conversation at the back of the church; I wondered how things were going, the update is appreciated; sometimes these kinds of conversations are the most meaningful.
 In any given week there are multiple conversations like this -- it's important for me to ask, to be informed and to provide support, even if it's just listening and praying.

-Supporting the team; I don't really need to be here, I know thing are in good hands, but we serve together and it's important that I am doing my part.
+Supporting the team; I don't really need to be here, I know things are in good hands, but we serve together and it's important that I am doing my part.
 And besides, we serve as friends and outside of a few minutes of my time, most of the preparation is already done; we're getting ready for another Sunday Worship Gathering.

 A scheduled phone call during the short drive; only a few minutes, but very meaningful, a potential community partner for a ministry opportunity we are pursing is excited to join us.
 Maybe this was a divine appointment; we never know how God can use these opportunities to open doors.